09090909Hh/GhostDance/README.md

 #### Second testing

-Uploading the existent videos to the Racical which is an AI recognition website to gain a skeletal animation.
+Uploading the existing videos to the Racical which is an AI recognition website to gain a skeletal animation.
 After that, the model should be rigged with the skeleton with that animation manually.
 <img width="1512" alt="Screenshot 2024-04-07 at 13 54 18" src="https://github.com/user-attachments/assets/48b80980-e4aa-490e-91f8-c19d22d4bf12">

 <img width="912" alt="Screenshot 2024-09-21 at 22 24 04" src="https://github.com/user-attachments/assets/ca6e4ee8-7570-49cf-bfd7-9bf755b083a8">